 Quantum Materials Science Unit (Yoshinori Okada)

-Looking for Motivated Postdocs, Graduate Students, and Technicians!
+Looking for Motivated Postdocs, Graduate Students and Technicians!

-We are always looking for motivated postdocs and graduate students to come to tropical Okinawa and do research in state-of-the-art lab with us.
+We are always looking for motivated postdocs and graduate students to come to tropical Okinawa and do research in our state-of-the-art lab with us.

 Through cutting edge research, we provide great opportunities for both young people and experienced academics to learn multiple skills, including bulk single crystal growth, epitaxial thin film growth and advanced microscopies/spectroscopies.

 - Postdocs (two positions): these postdocs will be involved in their own research projects utilizing our state-of-the-art ARPES and/or STM/STS systems.
 These research projects focus on growth and characterization of new topological materials, Dirac materials, 2D van der Waals materials, correlated systems, and high-Tc superconductors.

 If you are interested, please feel free to contact Yoshinori Okada (E-mail: yoshinori.okada [at] oist.jp).